dleeftink/QuickSet/readme.md

     set.batch(0,1,2,0,3,4,2,0)

 //  1 is overwritten by 4

 //  set.rank = [ 0,4,2,3 ]
 //  set.stat = [ 3,1,2,1 ]

 ```

 This insertion method resembles random access while guaranteeing the most frequent elements to bubble up.
-A bit more efficient than `.winsum()`.
+A bit more efficient than `.winsum()` due to absence of copying.

 #### `.winsum(uint[, value])`
 Inserts a single integer into the set if within range (the `clip` and `span` parameters).
 If already present, increases its frequency by one or a custom weight/value.